What is Industrial Quality?

 Prosumer 3D Printers share these characteristics:

-- Designed for consumers, but often selected by businesses as a first 3D printer choice due to low intial investment
+- Designed for consumers, but often selected by businesses as a first 3D printer choice due to low initial investment

 - Focus is on maximizing features at the price point, rather than performance